DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 ---
-title: Exploring ways to integrate the services
+title: Exploring ways to integrate multiple services in the becoming a teacher journey
-description: We sketched some idea for ways that the different services involved in becoming a teacher could be more joined-up.
+description: We sketched some ideas for ways that the different services involved in becoming a teacher could be more joined-up.
 date: 2023-06-21
 ogImage:
   src: connecting-services.png